Let us show you the better side of insurance with our easy to understand breakdown of Michigan auto insurance laws, minimums, discounts and more.

 - Available Discounts

-Want to find a cheaper auto insurance policy?
+If you don’t have a clean driving record or you have poor credit, you can still find a cheaper auto insurance policy.
 Let a licensed agent help.
-Call 855-462-2213 to talk quotes now.
+Call [mapi-phone /] to talk quotes now.

 Everyone needs auto insurance.
 It’s the law in Michigan.
 The Michigan Automobile Insurance Placement Facility was created to guarantee every driver the ability to get insured.
 If you’re a high risk driver, this legislation makes it illegal for car insurance companies to deny you coverage based on your driving histry.
 You can always find a policy to protect yourself and car.